MARSLab-UMN/MARS-VINS/README.md

 ============================================================================

 ## Quick Install Instructions
-Follow these steps to build an example program on linux (built for ubuntu 14.04) This program will run stereo vins on a given dataset (see https://drive.google.com/drive/folders/0B599VDE8UJvURjZOazBpak10bFk for some example datasets and config file).
+Follow these steps to build an example program on linux (built for Ubuntu 14.04) This program will run stereo vins on a given dataset (see http://mars.cs.umn.edu/research/stereo_vins.php for some example datasets).
 ```
 cd MARS-VINS
 mkdir build